 - Mount Dickey east face - Matanuska-Susitna Borough.
 1,600 m tall granite wall which rises over a horizontal distance of 800 m.

 - Punuk Islands - near St. Lawrence Island.
 Large amount of bones - including human bones - are found on these islands.
-Bones are washed out in other places and are transported by sea currents here.
+Bones are washed out in other places and are transported by the sea currents here.

 - Ruth Glacier - Matanuska-Susitna Borough.
 Spectacular glacier which flows for 16 km among cliffs which rise up to 1,600 m high.

 - Adamagan - Alaska Peninsula.
 Ancient centre of Aleuts.
 Around 1 100 BC - 100 AD here lived up to 1000 people.
 Here were built more than 250 subterranean houses and numerous storage pits.

 - Broken Mammoth - Fairbanks North Star.
 One of the oldest archaeological sites in Alaska, inhabited in 9,000 - 10,000 BC.
 It is possible that inhabitants of this village hunted mammoths.